 - You have high blood pressure

-- If you are currently using or have recently used any of the following anti-depressant medicines: MAOIs (monoamine oxidase inhibitors), SSRIs (selective serotonin reuptake inhibitors) including citalopram, fluoxetine, fluvoxamine, paroxetine and sertaline SNRIs (serotonin noradrenaline reuptake inhibitors) including venlafaxine and duloxetine
+- You are currently using or have recently used any of the following anti-depressant medicines: MAOIs (monoamine oxidase inhibitors), SSRIs (selective serotonin reuptake inhibitors) including citalopram, fluoxetine, fluvoxamine, paroxetine and sertaline, SNRIs (serotonin noradrenaline reuptake inhibitors) including venlafaxine and duloxetine

-- If you are allergic to sumatriptan or any of the other ingredients listed in these tablets
+- You are allergic to sumatriptan or any of the other ingredients listed in these tablets

 - You are a woman who has been through the menopause

 - You are a man aged 40 or over

 - You are a heavy smoker or are using any nicotine replacement therapy treatments